 The following form of the auxiliary pragma can be used to describe the mapping of a symbol from its source form to its object form.

+'''

-\$pragma aux sym obj_name
+$pragma aux sym obj_name

+'''

-obj_name is any character string enclosed in double quotes.
+where description:sym is any valid FORTRAN 77 identifier.obj_name is any character string enclosed in double quotes.

 When specifying obj_name, some characters have a special meaning: